JeanPierrePro/JeanPierrePro/README.md

 <h2 align="left">Hi👋!
-My name is Jean Pierre and I'm Studying to be a Developer in Escola Profissional do Fundão. <br>Be welcomed to meet my work 😁.</h2>
+My name is Jean Pierre Antunes and I'm Studying to be a Developer in Escola Profissional do Fundão. <br>Be welcomed to meet my work 😁.</h2>

 ###